• Skip to primary navigation

 Intensely clashes into the yatai

-This Mikoshi makes a tour of inspection in the town, and follow it with six taiko-yatai (drum festival car) when it is night and leave Otabisho (a place to install a portable shrine).
+This Mikoshi makes a tour of inspection in the town and follows it with six taiko-yatai (drum festival car) when night and leaves Otabisho (a place to install a portable shrine).

-The taiko-yatai entering into the precincts of the shrine with the Mikoshi in front intensely clashes into the yatai blocking it to enter the shrine.
+The taiko-yatai entering into the shrine’s precincts with the Mikoshi in front intensely clashes into the yatai blocking it from entering the shrine.

 This is a reason called “Kenka Matsuri” (Fight Festival).